krisnagoda/UFO_Finder/README.md

 ## Summary
 This site has a few opportunities:
- - Limited dataset, we should open this up for contribution
+ - Limited dataset, we should open this up for user contribution
- - Open text filter criteria, leading to zero result sets (implement structured filters)
+ - Open text filter criteria, leads to zero result sets and we should implement structure to our filters
- - Notification of new sightings in general or by specific criteria (corroborate/group sightings)
+ - Add notification of new sightings in general or by specific criteria helping corroborate/group sightings